-Tax Guide for Self-Employed Roofers
+Tax Guide for Self-Employed Roofers in the UK

 What expenses can a self-employed roofer claim?
 CIS deductions, scaffolding hire, materials, safety gear — with a worked tax calculation and refund example.